-In addition, there are many other contracts (futures, swaps and options) available for fuel hedging, most of which are tied to one of the major, global trading hubs of Singapore, US Gulf Coast (Houston/New Orleans) and NW Europe/ARA (Amsterdam, Rotterdam and Antwerp).
+In addition, there are many other contracts (futures, swaps and options) available for fuel hedging, most of which are tied to one of the major, global trading hubs of Singapore, US Gulf Coast (Houston/New Orleans), NW Europe/ARA (Amsterdam, Rotterdam and Antwerp) and the Arab Gulf.
 As an aside, the CME/NYMEX futures contract was previously known as heating oil and as such still trades under the symbol HO.
 For more information on the transition from heating oil to ULSD see NYMEX Heating Oil Completes Transition to Ultra Low Sulfur Diesel.

-So how can you utilize futures contracts to hedge your exposure to rising fuel prices?
+So how can you utilize a futures contract to hedge your exposure to rising fuel prices?
 Let's assume that your company owns or leases a large fleet of vehicles and, to ensure that your fuel costs do not exceed your budgeted fuel price, you have been asked to "fix" or "lock in" the price of your anticipated fuel consumption.
-For sake of simplicity, let's assume that you are looking to hedge (by "fixing" or "locking" in the price) 42,000 gallons of ULSD (diesel fuel) which you anticipate consuming in January 2017.
-To accomplish this, you could purchase one February ULSD futures contract, which happens to trade in 42,000 gallon (42,000 gallons = 1,000 barrels) increments.
-If you had purchased this contract based on the closing price yesterday, you could have hedged your January diesel fuel for $1.6541/gallon (which excludes taxes and basis differentials as well as distribution and transportation fees).
+For sake of simplicity, let's assume that you are located in the Americas and are looking to hedge (by "fixing" or "locking" in the price) 42,000 gallons of ULSD (diesel fuel) which you anticipate consuming in August.

-In scenario one, let's assume that the prevailing market price, at which you sold back the futures, was $1.75/gallon.
-In this scenario, your gain on the futures contract would equate to a profit of $0.0959/gallon ($1.75-$1.6541=$0.0959).
-As such, in this scenario your net cost will be $0.0959 less than the price you pay “at the pump” due to your hedging gain.
+In scenario one, let's assume that the prevailing market price, at which you sold back the futures, was $3.00/gallon.
+In this scenario, your gain on the futures contract would equate to a profit of $0.5138/gallon ($3.00-$2.4862=$0.5138).
+As such, in this scenario your net cost will be the price you pay “at the pump” minus your hedging gain of $0.5138/gallon, thanks to your hedging gain.

-As this example indicates, purchasing a ULSD futures contract provides you with the ability to hedge of fix your anticipated diesel fuel costs for a specific month(s), regardless of whether the price of ULSD futures increase or decreases between the date that you purchased the futures contract and the date the futures contract expires.
+As this example indicates, purchasing a ULSD futures contract provides you with the ability to hedge or fix your anticipated diesel fuel costs for a specific month(s), regardless of whether the price of ULSD futures increase or decreases between the date that you purchased the futures contract and the date the futures contract expires.